 Barcelona XI vs Real Betis: Confirmed team news, predicted lineups and latest injuries

-Barcelona will be without Gerard Pique in defence as coach Quique Setien returns to former club Real Betis in LaLiga on Sunday.
+Barcelona will be without Gerard Pique in defence as coach Quique Setien returns to former club Real Betis in LaLiga this evening.

 The centre-back picked up an injury in Barca’s Copa del Rey quarter-final defeat at Athletic Club on Thursday night, but is suspended for this match anyway.